 Breed Rating (2 Reviews)

-The Fox Terrier (Smooth) has an intense and inquisitive temperament.
-They absolutely must explore every new place they visit often seen checking every corner of the room for something to hunt.
-These bundles of energy and lean muscle are always up for a game and never back down from a challenge.
-Early socialisation is important especially with other dogs.
+The Fox Terrier (Smooth) is friendly, intense, and inquisitive.
+They insist on exploring every new place they visit, checking every corner of a room or scouting for rabbit and fox holes.
+They are lean and energetic, always up for a game and never ones to back down from a challenge.
+Early socialization is important, especially with other dogs.